Shirshosinha/RedFlag_SCDS_TechFest/README.md

 │   │   │   │── get_weights.ssh
 │   ├── frontend/
 │   │   ├── images/  # Extension icons and assets
+│   │   ├── community.html  # UI for Community
+│   │   ├── community.js  # Script to interact with web pages
 │   │   ├── content.css  # Styles for the extension
 │   │   ├── content.js  # Script to interact with web pages
 │   │   ├── popup.html  # UI for the extension popup